Table of Contents

 By developing strong organizational communication, a company can help employees internalize their core values.
 These employees will be able to transfer those values into attitudes and behaviors.

-Company corporate communication transfers a company identity to employees resulting in better customer interactions
+Company corporate communication transfers a company identity to employees resulting in better customer interactions.

 Company Culture

-Merging company culture and organizational communication is another incredibly useful strategy.
-The key lies in successful employee engagement, says Gallup.
+The key lies largely in successful employee engagement.
 One of the major issues is that leadership doesn’t often communicate the organization’s intended cultural values and strategy clearly in the new world of work.

 Stakeholder Engagement and Trust